 - Represented Wisconsin Energies on the negotiation and drafting of a $2.3 billion dollar engineering procurement and construction contract with Bechtel Corporation for the construction of the Oak Creek supercritical coal-based power facility on the west shore of Lake Michigan (the largest lump-sum turnkey project in Bechtel’s history).

-- Representation of Exact Sciences Corporation, a molecular diagnostics company with a focus on the early detection and prevention of cancer, on ongoing $279+ million dollar, multiphased development and construction of Headquarters, Laboratory, and Research campus on 10 different properties in the Madison, Wisconsin area.
+- Represented Exact Sciences Corporation, a molecular diagnostics company with a focus on the early detection and prevention of cancer, on ongoing $279+ million dollar, multiphased development and construction of Headquarters, Laboratory, and Research campus on 10 different properties in the Madison, Wisconsin area.

 - Ongoing representation of CUNA Mutual Group in the development and phased construction of new Campus Headquarters in Madison, Wisconsin.

-- Representation of SSM Health Dean Medical Group on the Phase 1 redevelopment of its South Madison Campus on 13.5 acres, including the $75 million dollar, five-story, 80,000 SF Health Clinic, and the development and construction of a new 40,000 SF medical outpatient clinic on a 5.5-acre site in Beaver Dam, Wisconsin.
+- Representation of SSM Health Dean Medical Group on the redevelopment of its South Madison Campus on 13.5 acres, including the $75 million dollar, five-story, 80,000 SF Health Clinic, and the development and construction of a new 40,000 SF medical outpatient clinic on a 5.5-acre site in Beaver Dam, Wisconsin.

-- Representation of SHINE Medical Technologies in the $100 million dollar development and construction of the first privately operated medical radioisotope production facility in the country on 91 acres in Janesville, Wisconsin.
+- Represented SHINE Medical Technologies in the $100 million dollar development and construction of the first privately operated medical radioisotope production facility in the country on 91 acres in Janesville, Wisconsin.

-- Representation of Impact Seven, one of the largest nonprofit developers of affordable housing in Wisconsin, on the construction of a 50-unit multifamily residential development in La Crosse, Wisconsin utilizing Low Income Housing Tax Credits (“LIHTC”) administered by the Wisconsin Housing and Economic Development Authority (“WHEDA”), City of La Crosse Tax increment financing, NeighborWorks America Grant from the Wisconsin Economic Development Corporation (“WEDC”), Federal Home Loan Bank of Chicago (“FHLB”) Affordable Housing Program (“AHP”) funds, and United States Department of Housing and Urban Development (“HUD”) Veteran Affairs Supportive Housing project-based rental assistance (“VASH”).
+- Representation of numerous nonprofit developers of affordable housing, on the construction of multifamily mixed-use developments in Wisconsin utilizing Low Income Housing Tax Credits (“LIHTC”) administered by the Wisconsin Housing and Economic Development Authority (“WHEDA”), Tax increment financing, NeighborWorks America Grants from the Wisconsin Economic Development Corporation (“WEDC”), Federal HOME Funds, and United States Department of Housing and Urban Development (“HUD”) Veteran Affairs Supportive Housing project-based rental assistance (“VASH”).

-- Ongoing representation of the Milwaukee Brewers Baseball Club on construction and facilities transactions for Miller Park and American Family Fields of Phoenix.
+- Ongoing representation of the Milwaukee Brewers Baseball Club on CapEX construction and facilities improvements for American Family Fields Stadium in Milwaukee and American Family Fields Stadium in Phoenix.

 - Ongoing representation of Harley-Davidson, Inc. on global construction and facilities transactions, including the drafting and negotiation of design-build, GC, and architect and engineering agreements.